defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 }
 ```

-In this section we created a `generators.ts` file that contains functions that generate the manifests that will be deployed by the Operator with the ownerReferences added to them.
 We decide which `ConfigMap` to deploy based on the language and theme specified in the WebApp resource and how many replicas to deploy based on the replicas specified in the WebApp resource.

-## Create Queue and Reconciler
+## Create Reconciler

 In the base of the `capabilities` folder, create a `reconciler.ts` file and add the following: